krammersf/42-Minishell/README.md

 Our reference shell is Bash, but running certain commands in other shells may produce different results and help us better understand why certain things happen.
 Use Bash as a reference, but be open to examining the workings of other shells.
 Features

-This is a shell implementation called Minishell.
-It is a command-line interpreter that provides a basic shell environment and supports various features such as command execution, input parsing, redirections, pipes, environment variables, built-in commands, and signal handling.

-This project was developed in colaboration with [damachad]https://github.com/damachad/42_minishell.

 ## Features